 Willemen pointed to the concept of Essential Biodiversity Variables (EBVs), a harmonised and scientifically robust approach to biodiversity monitoring.
 It can be used across scales and serves as a critical bridge between raw observations and actionable indicators for policy and, increasingly, for business decision-making.

-The availability of EBV-aligned data is crucial for companies to understand and manage their impacts and dependencies strategically, even with imperfect data.
+The availability of data aligned with EBVs, together with business-oriented frameworks like the Nature Positive Initiative’s State of Nature metrics, is crucial for companies to strategically understand and manage their impacts and dependencies, even when data are imperfect.
 “There’s no one-size-fits-all solution, no single best practice,” said Willemen.
 “You need a mix: robust data standards, clear metadata, and the flexibility to adapt depending on context and purpose.”

 A strategic role for Biodiversa+

-The workshop revealed a growing readiness to act and collaborate.
-Participants widely agreed that Biodiversa+ has a crucial role to play in bridging sectors.
-Its efforts in transnational harmonisation, data interoperability, capacity building, and policy alignment, could ensure data works for the private sector.
+The workshop revealed a growing readiness to act and collaborate, with participants widely agreeing that Biodiversa+ has a crucial role to play in bridging sectors.
+Its work on transnational harmonisation, data interoperability, capacity building, and policy alignment could ensure biodiversity data serves the private sector effectively.

-The insights from this workshop will directly shape two guides from Biodiversa+, due out this autumn.
+This guidance work is underway!
+The insights from this workshop will directly inform two Biodiversa+ guides scheduled for release this autumn.
 Stay tuned!